Probing arbitrary polarized photon pairs undergoing double Compton scatterings by a dedicated MC simulator validated with experimental data: Acknowledgments

 \section{Acknowledgments}

 The authors thank E. Czerwiński for his editorial remarks and suggestions.
 The authors thank P. Moskal and other J-PET collaboration members for providing the input data sample used in the analysis.
-BCH acknowledges gratefully that this research was funded in whole, or in part, by the Austrian Science Fund (FWF) project P36102-N. This work was completed with resources provided by the Świerk Computing Centre at the National Centre for Nuclear Research.
+B.C.H. acknowledges gratefully that this research was funded in whole, or in part, by the Austrian Science Fund (FWF) project P36102-N (Grant DOI:10.55776/P36102).
+W.K. acknowledges the support by the Foundation for Polish Science through the FIRST TEAM FENG.02.02-IP.05-0152/23 programme co-financed by the European Union under the European Funds for Smart Economy 2021-2027 (FENG).
+This work was completed with resources provided by the Świerk Computing Centre at the National Centre for Nuclear Research.
 For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.